 University of Massachusetts Medical School and Director of its Systems and Psychosocial

 Advances Research Center, a Research Center of Excellence for the Massachusetts

-University of Massachusetts Medical School.
-Carl is also the Director of the Mental Health Agency Research
+Department of Mental Health.
+He is also Director of the Mental Health Agency Research

 Contributions to Books